clssn/numato-gpio/README.md

 This readme, only covers the Linux operating system.
 Refer to the [uv documentation](https://docs.astral.sh/uv/getting-started/installation/#installing-uv) to learn how to install and use uv on MacOS or Windows.
-Keep in mind though that the specifics of device accessibilty typically vary across operating systems and numato-gpio is at present only tested on Linux.
+Keep in mind though that the specifics of device accessibility typically vary across operating systems and numato-gpio is at present only tested on Linux.

 ---